rd-andre-streicher/LR_dark_mode_task/README.md

   - The dark mode button icon colour should be `(#FFA500)`.
 You can use the `color` prop on the `Icon` component.
   - The save button colour should be `(#BB86FC)` and button text colour should be black - on hover/ focus it should change opacity to 75%.
   - The submit button colour should be `(#03DAC6)` and button text colour should be black  - on hover/ focus it should change opacity to 75%.
-- Save chosen mode (light|dark) in localStorage/ Cookie.
+- Save chosen mode (light|dark) in localStorage/ cookie.
 Load this saved mode in app after page reload in browser.

 &nbsp;